Bankruptcy expert sees defense, media as vulnerable in 2013

 Also at the event, sponsored by bankruptcy trade group the Turnaround Management Association, restructuring experts offered varying outlooks on the business side of the field.

-Flip Huffard, a managing director at The Blackstone Group (BX.N), said many companies that refinanced or extended debt maturities several years ago may not be in a position to do so again.
+Flip Huffard, a managing director at The Blackstone Group , said many companies that refinanced or extended debt maturities several years ago may not be in a position to do so again.

 “These are companies that are getting to the end of the line, and actually need to fix their capital structures,” Huffard said.
 “They’re done with Band-Aids.”